 If you are concerned about your test performance, keep in mind that test scores are not the only way to demonstrate your credentials on a college application.
 Colleges and universities review all aspects of your application when making their admissions decisions.
 Your GPA and the rigor of the classes you take in high school, your application essays, your letters of recommendation, and all of your extracurricular activities will play a role in college admissions decisions.
 While your test scores may provide a quantitative measure of comparison, these other components can also help you stand out as an applicant.

 Fee waivers are available for students who have demonstrated financial need.
 You can find more information about applying for a fee waiver here.
-As of fall 2020, ACT will offer up to four fee waivers to qualifying students (double the number previously offered), and students who have taken the ACT with a fee waiver can send an unlimited number of free score reports.
+ACT offers up to four fee waivers to qualifying students, and students who have taken the ACT with a fee waiver can send an unlimited number of free score reports.

 When you take an official ACT at a test center, you should bring: